Komal0patel/DocumentationREPO/README.md

 3. **GFR (Glomerular Filtration Rate)**
 4. **UACR (Urine Albumin-to-Creatinine Ratio)**
 5. **Electrolytes (Potassium, Sodium)**
-6. **Main DMN Table** to combine results and determine overall kidney health.

-Each table classifies test results based on age and gender.
+For each test case, different DMN tables were created.

 ## Deployment and Testing
 I successfully deployed a single DMN table in Camunda and tested it using Postman.
-Then, I deployed the main DMN table (combining all linked tables) directly from Camunda Modeler to Cockpit and tested the results.
+Then, I deployed all individual DMN tables directly from Camunda Modeler to Cockpit and tested the results.

 ## Integration with External Application
 To fully automate the workflow, I planned the following integration steps: